PatelAbhay550/eduware/src/content/blog/trigonometry-table.md

 slug: "trigonometry-table"
 ---

 Trigonometry table is used to find the values of trigonometric ratios for various angles.
 It is a crucial tool for students in Class 10, 11, and 12, especially for those preparing for board exams and competitive tests.
-This table includes sine, cosine, tangent, cosecant, secant, and cotangent values for angles from 0° to 360° and 0 to π radians.
+This table includes sine, cosine, tangent, cosecant, secant, and cotangent values for angles from 0° to 90° and 0 to π/2 radians.

 ## Trigonometry Table for Class 10, 11, and 12
 | Angle (Degrees) | 0° | 30° | 45° | 60° | 90° |